Sluthsaber95/sainsbury-fetch/README.md

 yarn run build
 ```

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## License
+## Extras
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+For additional notes, visit the /docs section in this project
+- Improvements to the project - see `/Notes On Project/What can I improve?.md`
+- Technical Test Checklist - see `/Notes On Project/Technical Test Checklist.md`
+- Agile Tickets - see `/Tickets`